 He Whakaaro: What affects how often mothers read books to their pre-schoolers?
 Publications

-Author(s): Steve Thomas, Kane Meissel (University of Auckland) and Professor Stuart McNaughton (Chief Education Scientific Advisor) Ministry of Education.
+Author(s): Steve Thomas and Kane Meissel, University of Auckland and Professor Stuart McNaughton, Chief Education Scientific Advisor, Ministry of Education.

 Date Published: December 2019

 Reading books with children has a predictable impact on children's early literacy and language learning.
 For example, the evidence shows it can help children develop their vocabulary and comprehension skills and benefits the transition to school-based literacy instruction.
 This paper identifies factors from the GUiNZ study that influence how often mothers read books to their children.
 It concludes with some recommendations for how more parents can help their children to enjoy the benefits of shared reading.